 - Government agency-owned boats.

-- Complete a Certified Watercraft Registration Application .
+- Complete a Certified Watercraft Registration Application (DNR 8460).

 - Bring the application along with a signed-off and notarized title, or one of the following (if the watercraft does not require a title): Manufacturer's Statement of Origin, Bill of Sale, or sales receipt to any Watercraft office.

-You can renew online in 2012 if your boat registration expired in 2010, 2011 or 2012.
-Visa and MasterCard are accepted.
-If any boat information has changed, however, you will have to renew by mail or in person.
+NOTE: If any boat information has changed, you will have to renew by mail or in person.

 Renew by Mail